-The supplemental information schedules listed in the table of contents is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The combining and individual nonmajor fund financial statements are the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The schedule of compensation, benefits, and other payments to agency head on page 40 is presented for purposes of additional analysis and is not a required part of the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In my opinion, the information is fairly stated in all material respects, in relation to the basic financial statements as a whole.

-VILLAGE OF FOREST Forest, Louisiana Independent Auditor's Report, December 31, 2013
+Forest, Louisiana Independent Auditor's Report, December 31, 2015